DamoneMX/lyft_challenge/README.md

 For driver 1 the detour distance would be the sum of going through the points in the following manner:
 ( A->C->D->B ) - ( A->B )

-In the same way to get the detour distance for driver2 he would through the points in the following manner:
+In the same way to get the detour distance for driver2 he would go through the points in the following manner:
 ( C->A->B->D ) - ( C->D )

 This solution makes use of the haversine formula in order to calculate the distance between two coordinates,